About Tobias Schlüter

 Optimal performance requires updating both Varjo Base to at least version 3.10 and LPVR to at least version 4.8.0.
 Updating Varjo Base fixes the underlying issue, updating LPVR corrects the interfacing.
 If you cannot update Varjo Base, you can still update LPVR-CAD-Varjo to version 4.8.0 and enable a workaround.
 To do so, please open the Varjo Base configuration GUI on the System tab and then add patchPositionBug=true in the field labeled Additional Settings followed by clicking the “Submit” button.
 Note while this works around the issue in Varjo Base before version 3.10, it is not recommended to use this option with the updated versions of Varjo Base.

-The user can setup a global, systemwide default configuration in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-CAD-Varjo/configurationsettings.json.
+The user can prepare a global, system-wide default configuration in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-CAD-Varjo/configuration/settings.json.
 Changes on the configuration page will not change this configuration, but will instead be written to the per-user configuration %LocalAppData%/LP-Research/LPVR-CAD-Varjo/settings.json.
-If either file is present, the configuration inside Varjo Base will be ignored.
+If either file is present, the configuration inside Varjo Base will be ignored and the user can use their web browser to configure LPVR-CAD.
+In this way, an administrator can prepare a configuration that works with the setup, and any user can customize it to their needs.
 For LPVR-DUO, there is no configuration interface inside Varjo Base, instead the user will always point their web browser to http://localhost:7119.
-This configuration relies on the same files, but with the subdirectory LPVR-CAD replaced by LPVR-DUO.
+Here, a system-wide default configuration can be placed in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-DUO-Varjo/configuration/settings.json, and a per-user override can sit in %LocalAppData%/LP-Research/LPVR-DUO-Varjo/settings.json.
+The web interface will always update this per-user file.

-LPVR-DUO demonstration
+LPVR-DUO Demonstration

 In order to familiarize you with the neighborhood of our office and, more importantly, to show what can be done with LPVR-DUO, here is an in-car mixed reality demonstration.
 The video screens on the glove box may look almost real but they are an overlay imposed on the see-through camera image of a Varjo XR-3 using an out-of-the-box LPVR-DUO set.
 Notice how the screens firmly remain in place during turns of the user’s head as well as turns of the car itself, even when diving into some of the steeper roads of the Motoazabu area in central Tokyo.